patrickcping/pingone-go-sdk-v2/mfa/docs/UserMFAPairingKeysApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1EnvironmentsEnvironmentIDUsersUserIDPairingKeysPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiEnvironmentsEnvironmentIDUsersUserIDPairingKeysPostRequest struct via the builder pattern

 Name | Type | Description  | Notes